nununo/pyVela2017/README-develop.md

     """
     Initializer:
     - `reactor` is the Twisted reactor.
-    - `wiring` is a Python Wires instance, used to fire/handle event-like calls.
+    - `wiring` is a Wiring instance, used to fire/handle event-like calls.
     - `settings` is a dict built out of the `settings.json` file.
     """